England's first home victory over West Indies in two decades

 Birth of one of a unique cricket sextet.
 When Zimbabwe played New Zealand in the first Test in Harare in 1997-98, Bryan and Paul Strang were one of three sets of brothers in the side, along with the Rennies (Gavin and John) and the Flowers (Andy and Grant).
 Bryan was a diligent if low-slung left-arm seamer who faded after a promising start to his Test career.
 In his first 11 Tests he took 29 wickets at 27.
 In 15 subsequent Tests he took 27 wickets at 51.
 Zimbabwe didn't win any of his 26 Tests.

 Odd goings on in Taunton, where Somerset fielded one S Trimnell against Gloucestershire.
 He made 92 and 58 not out.
 Nothing odd there, except that Trimnell was actually Sidney Rippon, an established Somerset player.
-No reason was ever given for this odd behaviour.
+No reason was ever given for the change of name.

 1890 Doug Meintjes (South Africa)